Some of the links on this site are affiliate links. Read our full disclaimer here.

 - The Nunley brother’s grandfather, Red Nunley, started the operation over 70 years ago and partnered with a Texan named Dolph Briscoe Senior to breed his herd

-- The ranch belongs to The Mormon Church in Florida, covering about 300,000 acres of land, or the equivalent of 450 square miles, across the Brevard, Orange, and Osceola Counties
+- The ranch covers about 295,000 acres of land, or the equivalent of 450 square miles, across the Brevard, Orange, and Osceola Counties

 - The land has been made commercially productive for beef cattle, citrus, and timber